EttusResearch/uhd/host/docs/gpsdo.rst

 Other information can be fetched as well.
-You can query the lock status with the "gps_locked" sensor, as well as obtain raw NMEA sentences using the "gps_gpgsa", "gps_gprmc", and "gps_gpgga" sensors.
+You can query the lock status with the "gps_locked" sensor, as well as obtain raw NMEA sentences using the "gps_gprmc", and "gps_gpgga" sensors.
 Location information can be parsed out of the "gps_gpgga" sensor by using gpsd or another NMEA parser.